A couple of days ago I finally got the courage that was lacking in my heart some time ago when I added the last entry in this category.

 There was a dense mist along the shoreline and you couldn’t see more than a hundred meters in any direction.
-I was starting to set up the outpost when I saw the old lady, mentioned on the previous entry, entering the beach accompanied by her son.
+I was starting to set up the outpost when I saw the old lady, mentioned in the previous entry, entering the beach accompanied by her son.
 Due to a couple of encouragements, I mustered my resolve and prepared some words in advance.
 Once everything was set, I took a step forward and approached the lady dressed in black obviously mourning for her husband.
 What other reason could there be if she was dressed in black and accompanied by her son instead of her husband?

 I began with a polite “good morning” and she answered by using my name while I was not really sure what her name was.
 Immediately I remembered it correctly and then explained that I was with one foot behind given the obvious circumstances, which I assume that she understood and then also confirmed.

 Her husband had passed away in June without a hint or sign of a critical condition.
-He was to receive a surgery to the heart, scheduled to a week before the end of the month, but an ache at the left part of his chest was starting to become unbearable.
+He was to receive a surgery to the heart, scheduled for a week before the end of the month, but an ache at the left part of his chest was starting to become unbearable.
 He would go to the hospital and have it gone after receiving treatment, but later the pain would return nonetheless.
-In the end he was admitted in the hospital to see if he was properly taken care off and even told his wife that it wasn’t necessary to call his sister or nephews to inform of his currently status because he would be out of the hospital soon.
+In the end, he was admitted in the hospital to see if he was properly taken care off and even told his wife that it wasn’t necessary to call his sister or nephews to inform of his current status because he would be out of the hospital soon.

 In the next day, his wife came to visit him and the staff of the hospital informed her that her husband had died in the night before that day, being pneumonia the cause of death.
-She was expecting him to come home on that day and instead she was met with overwhelming news.
+She was expecting him to come home on that day and instead she was met with the overwhelming news.
 Not prepared in the slightest for the heavy truck that had just passed over her.
 Sometimes our journey does not show the path ahead of us in the slightest…

 I even felt a piece of revolt.
 Not even a call from the hospital?